Last updated on 2026-07-02

 Graduates of the Bachelor of Arts (Honours) in Political Science program can pursue a variety of career paths in Canada, including:

-• Foreign Service Officer: Represent Canada in international relations and diplomacy.
+- Foreign Service Officer: Represent Canada in international relations, working on diplomatic missions and negotiations.

-• Government Administrator: Manage public programs and services at various levels of government.
+- Government Administrator: Manage and implement government programs and policies at various levels of government.

-• Human Rights Advocate: Work with organizations focused on promoting and protecting human rights.
+- Human Rights Advocate: Work with non-profit organizations to promote and protect human rights locally and globally.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.